jasnow/railroader-site/source/_posts/2011-12-05-brakeman-1-dot-0-release-candidate-available.markdown

 ## 1.0 Release

-Next up is fixing Rubinius support, making Brakeman more useful as a library, and improving Rails 3 route processing.
+Next up is fixing Rubinius support, making Railroader more useful as a library, and improving Rails 3 route processing.

 If all is well, the 1.0 release will be ready in a couple days!
 Report bugs if you got 'em!